 SATURDAY, MARCH 4

 Bring your child to experience the Waldorf kindergarten.
-Participants will engage in a seasonal craft activity, enjoy free play time and share a healthy snack.
-Parents will have an opportunity to meet faculty.
+Participants will engage in a seasonal craft activity, enjoy free playtime and share a healthy snack.
+Parents will have an opportunity to meet the faculty.

 WEDNESDAY, FEBRUARY 1

 We invite you to attend a special information session focusing on the curriculum of the early grades.
 Looking through the lens of the developing young student, hear how lessons in mathematics, language arts, and science develop foundational skills while meeting the child’s growing interest in and curiosity about the world.
 Understand how the class teacher weaves storytelling, music and the arts into daily work to touch the heart and lift the spirit of each student.
 Discover why we do things a little differently in our classrooms and walk away with the confidence that a Waldorf education is the greatest gift you will ever give your child.

 - Sat., Feb.
 1, 10:30 – 12:00 pm

 - Thurs., Mar.
 26 6:00 – 7:30 pm (To be confirmed)

 Throughout the year we offer various opportunities for you to attend information sessions to learn about the Early Childhood programs.